 Hemendra Mathur

-Hemendra Mathur is venture partner at Bharat Innovation Fund and co-founder of ThinkAg, a for accelerating the adoption of innovations in agriculture and food.
+Hemendra Mathur is venture partner at Bharat Innovation Fund and co-founder of ThinkAg, a platform for accelerating the adoption of innovations in agriculture and food.
 The views in this article are his own.